ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/ide.md

 These are some of the most famous commands you need.

+Where you see <...>, you will have to replace the whole thing with the expected input.
+For example, git add <directory> would become git add ./docs/

 | command | what it does                                                                                                                               |
 | ------- | ------------------------------------------------------------------------------------------------------------------------------------------ |
 | `git clone <repo>`  | Clone repo located at <repo> onto local machine.
 Original repo can be located on the local filesystem or on a remote machine via HTTP or SSH.                                                                                                           |